load libraries

 Inference and study design can be done well or badly.
 Today you learn how to tell the difference.

 We will use a rat T-maze dataset.
-In the maze, a rat can turn left or left at a T-junction, and one arm is baited with reward on the majority of trials.
+In the maze, a rat can turn left or right at a T-junction, and one arm is baited with reward on the majority of trials.
 We compare two experiments that differ in which arm was baited more often.

 d1 <- fread("data/experiment_1_summary.csv")